It’s not rocket science

 The idea behind 366 pictures was very simple.
 Every day throughout 2012 (and 2016 too) I published a photograph that I took on that day.
 The pictures were published on the site with an accompanying explanation or story.

 Who took the pictures?

 There was no significance to the year.
 I had wanted to do something like this for a while and it just so happened that after spending time relaxing at a friend’s house in New Zealand, I had the opportunity to get this project up and running.
-By chance 2012 happened to become an interesting year for me as I travelled in a very unplanned way around the world taking in the many different landscapes and cultures of the 19 countries I visited.
+By chance 2012 happened to become an interesting year for me as I traveled in a very unplanned way around the world taking in the many different landscapes and cultures of the 20 countries I visited.